Why Indians are mad for momos

 And the momo is here to stay, says Prerna Kumar, founder of tea brand ChaiVeda.
 She has spent a lot of time researching Indian food traditions and trends.
 “It has become a part of Indian food just like the samosa.
 New flavours will get created as people experiment with local tastes.”

-As Mumbai engineering student Anushka Puranik, a student of the VJTI (Veermata Jijabai Technological Institute Engineering School) in Mumbai sums up: “There is a momo for every season and every state of mind and heart … [The] strong feel-good factor is unparalleled.”
+As Mumbai engineering student Anushka Puranik sums up: “There is a momo for every season and every state of mind and heart … [The] strong feel-good factor is unparalleled.”